 Definition – Ethical standards and social inclusion – People

-Projects must adhere to the highest ethical standards and promote social inclusion at all stages of construction, from planning and building to use and servicing; to ensure an enduring positive impact on communities.
-Proposals must demonstrate how they enhance the collective realm and contribute to an affordable and socially inclusive habitat.
+Projects must adhere to the highest ethical standards and promote social inclusion at all stages of construction, from planning and building to use and servicing.
+To ensure an enduring positive impact on communities, proposals must demonstrate how they enhance the collective realm and contribute to an affordable and socially inclusive habitat, including the fair distribution of any related revenue.

 - Adherence to ethical standards in all phases of the project.